TO OUR SVUDL COMMUNITY

 Assistant General Counsel, Intuit

-General Counsel, International, The Coca-Cola Company
+General Counsel, International The Coca-Cola Company

 Christopher Hersey